Rikke Skov

-Rikke Erhardsen Skov (born 7 September 1980) is a former Danish team handball player and Olympic champion.
+Rikke Erhardsen Skov (born 7 September 1980) is a Danish former team handball player and Olympic champion.
 She received a gold medal with the Danish national team at the 2004 Summer Olympics in Athens.
 A loyal player of Viborg HK, Skov joined the club yet as a teenager in 1994 and it remained her lone team till she retired in 2016 and retired from active sports when she became pregnant in February 2017.

 In 2011, she was one of the five handballers, and the only woman who received The EHF Handball Award.
 The prize was handed out in the 20th anniversary of the European Handball Federation for the players who achieved the biggest successes both in club and international level.

 Club career

 Skov started her handball career in 1992, aged 12.
 She played for Overlund GF until she joined Viborg HK in 1994.
 With Viborg, Skov has won numerous titles, both domestic and European.
 Her achievements include winning the Champions League in 2006, 2009 and 2010, the EHF Cup in 1999 and 2004, four Danish Cups and seven Danish Championships.